tirejs/tire/docs/tire.md

 <span class="us">.empty()</span> <span class="re">Tire</span>

 Clear DOM contents of each element in the collection.
-Returns Tire collection.
+Returns the Tire collection.

 ### eq